Struggling With Food During Festive Seasons

 Ψ Binge Eating Disorder: binge eating without compensatory behaviours

-So how can we cope or help those around us cope with their eating disorders during such trying times?
+So how can we cope or help those around us cope with their eating disorders during the festive seasons?
 Here are some tips you can adopt or help your friend with.

 1. Form a support network